-There are various tax implications for businesses working with cryptocurrency, and we can advise you as the best route in relation to your individual ownership, partnership, or corporation.
+There are various ways forward as relates to tax implications for a business involving cryptocurrency, and further guidance is obtainable from us on the best way in relation to your specific ownership, partnership, or corporation.

 General provision

-The Ministry of Finance of the Slovak Republic (hereinafter referred to as “MF SR”) has been issued in accordance with section 160 2 of Law No. 563/2009 Coll.
-On tax administration, amendments to some laws – methodological guidance, The main purpose of which is to ensure uniform interpretation of income tax in relation to the sale of virtual currency in accordance with Law No 595/2003 Coll.
-On taxation. (hereinafter “the Income Tax Act”) as in the case of virtual transactions in currency accounting.
+The Ministry of Finance of the Slovak Republic hereby issues, pursuant to section 160 2 of Law No. 563/2009 Coll.
+On tax administration, amendments to some laws – methodological guidance, the main purpose of which is to ensure uniform interpretation of income tax in relation to the sale of virtual currency in accordance with Law No 595/2003 Coll.
+On Taxation, herein referred to as “the Income Tax Act,” in like manner as if it were Virtual Transactions in Currency Accounting.

-The legal order uses the term virtual currency.
-The guide defines virtual currency as “a digital medium of value which is not issued or guaranteed by a central bank or public authority, nor is it necessarily linked to a legal tender; it has no legal status as a currency or money, but accepted by certain natural or legal persons as a payment instrument that can be transferred, stored or sold electronically.”
+Legal order refers to virtual currency.
+According to this guide, the definition of virtual currency is: “a digital medium of exchange, which is not issued neither guaranteed by a central bank or public authority, nor necessarily attached to a legal tender; does not have legal status of currency or money, but is accepted by natural or legal persons as a means of payment that can be transferred, stored or traded electronically.

-The Income Tax Act contains in 2. a definition of the main terms (a) defines what is meant by the sale of virtual currency: “the sale of virtual currency is a virtual currency exchange for assets, exchange of virtual currency for other virtual currency, exchange of virtual currency for services or virtual currency conversion.”
+2. The Income Tax Act defines the main terms in the following way: a) it points out what is meant by sale of virtual currency: “the sale of virtual currency is a virtual currency exchange for assets, exchange of virtual currency for other virtual currency, exchange of virtual currency for services or virtual currency conversion.”

-These appendices concerned the valuation of a virtual currency in an enterprise unit.
-The amendment to the Accounting Act provides for the obligation to convert virtual currency into euros on the day of the case.
+These appendices concerned valuation of a virtual currency in an enterprise unit.
+Amendment of Accounting Act provides for obligation to convert virtual currency into euros on the day of the case.

-The entrance price of the virtual currency is, on the one hand, the purchase price (when buying) and revaluation (in the case of exchange of one virtual currency for another).
+The entrance price of virtual currency is, on one hand, the purchase price-when buying-revaluation in the case of exchange of one virtual currency for another.

-The Accounting Act also regulates the method of estimating virtual currency – real value.
-Paragraph (1) of para.
-25 of the Accounting Act governs what is considered to be real value:
+The Accounting Act also regulates the method of estimating virtual currency-real value.
+Paragraph 1 of paragraph 25 of the Accounting Act governs what is considered to be real value:

 - Virtual currency purchased by payment.

-- Virtual currency purchased as a result of mining on the exchange date for another asset or service.
+- Virtual currency acquired as a result of mining on the exchange date of another asset or service in exchange for virtual currency, less cash and valuables carried at nominal value, together with service and property received in exchange for virtual currency.

-- Virtual currency purchased in exchange for another virtual currency.
+- Virtual currency acquired in exchange for other virtual currencies.

-According to section 27(13) of the Accounting Act, the real value of the virtual currency is the market price on the valuation day in accordance with (24(1) years. a) is determined in the order, established by the accounting body of the selected public market using virtual currency.
-During the reporting period, the subject uses the same method of determining the real value of the virtual menu.
+Under the Accounting Act, section 27(13) the real value of the virtual currency shall be the market price on the valuation day in according to 24(1) years. a) determined in the order, set up by the accounting body of the selected public market, using virtual currency.
+In the reporting period, the subject applies the same way of determination of the real value of the virtual menu.

 VAT Act